-Certain Directors and members of the Senior Management holding shares in the Company (such Directors and members of the Senior Management, together with the Committed Principal Entities, the "Committed Persons") have irrevocably committed to subscribe and pay for an aggregate of approximately 0.04% of the Offering, and to subscribe and pay for the corresponding New Shares (together with the Committed Shares from Principal Entities, the "Committed Shares").
+Certain Directors and members of the Senior Management holding shares in the Company (such Directors and members of the Senior Management, together with the shareholders referred to in the preceding section, the "Committed Shareholders") have irrevocably committed to subscribe and pay for an aggregate of approximately 0.06% of the Offering (together with the Committed Shares from Shareholders, the "Committed Shares").

-If upon termination of the Preferential Subscription Period, there is a failure by the Committed Persons to subscribe and pay in full for Committed Shares, in an amount representing an aggregate of 3% or more of the New Shares, this will be considered a significant factor which requires the publication of a supplement, on the terms indicated in this Prospectus and, consequently, the Company may declare the subscription incomplete.
+The failure by the Committed Shareholders to subscribe Committed Shares in an amount representing 3% or more of the New Shares in the aggregate will be considered a significant factor which requires the publication of a supplement, on the terms indicated in this Prospectus and, consequently, the Company may declare the subscription incomplete.